Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are many concerns to be able to examine when conducting an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many things you should look for when conducting the home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist assistance, get in touch now and schedule your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties